 After making a few stops for dessert and drinks along Rue de Lombards, we walked a few blocks over to Centre Pompidou, a strange architectural marvel.
 It houses art exhibits inside, but the galleries were closed for the day so we simply took in its spectacular form and listened to local musicians playing outside.

-The recommendations for Sacre Coeur piled in.
-So even through it was a ways out of the city, we made the trek on our last day – and we’re glad we did.
+The recommendations for Sacre Coeur, located in Montmartre, piled in.
+So even though it was a ways out of the city, we made the trek on our last day – and we’re glad we did.
 Inside and out, it is gorgeous.